artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 ![Quipqiup cryptogram results][cryptogram]

-Result #4 looks like it is it. _What is the second entry in the RTFM index under the letter T?_ I had left my copy of RTFM at home, but I found [this PDF copy][rtfm] on Github.
+Result #4 looks like our winner. _What is the second entry in the RTFM index under the letter T?_ I had left my copy of RTFM at home, but I found [this PDF copy][rtfm] on Github.
 The index begins on page 95, and the second entry under 'T' is __TCPDump__.

 ## Forensics